Haeven/Haeven/README.md

 👋 My name is Haeven 😄
-and I like solving problems with code.
+and I like to solve problems with code.

 <!--
 **Haeven/Haeven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.